cloudmesh-community/book/chapters/msg/graphql.md

 ### Fragments :o:

+:o: this section is unclear.
+Fragments is not properly defined

+Fragement are generally used to split complex queries into chunks and reuse of query fields.
 To resuse your fields in query you can create Fragments in GraphQL.
 For example

-Query
+To demonstrate this, let us look at the query

 ```graphql
 {